 “This is a worrying state of affairs.
 We want everyone to nap and feel better,” she said.

-Initial reaction from business groups to SNORE’s proposal was lethargic.
+The initial reaction from business groups to SNORE’s proposal was lethargic.
 But those that have looked carefully at the study—and remained awake—are of a different opinion.
 The study is a big boost for business.
-It shows with just a twenty-minute nap employee brain power, productivity, IQ, EQ, and many more acronyms, increases exponentially.
+It shows with just a twenty-minute nap, employee brainpower, productivity, IQ, EQ, and many more acronyms increases exponentially.

 “Bottom lines expand and that’s what we’re all about,” said Graham Grab, spokesperson for Greater Resource Expansion and Enterprise Development (GREED).